marcmajcher/killbase/README.md

 | Santino D'Antonio | Continental Hotel | https://goo.gl/fUPkYy           | 10              | Winston           | 25     |
 | Sonny Valerio     | Queens            | https://goo.gl/8DHYUS           | 4               | Ray Vargo         | 10     |

-(Hint: Create a text file with all the SQL commands to create and populate the table, then load it into psql.)
+(Hint: Create a text file with all the SQL commands to create and populate the table, then load it in like:  psql < killbase.sql)

 ## Exercises